ticclassic/ic/doc/masternode-budget.md

 When block ```1000000``` is reached you'll receive a payment for ```1200``` DASH.

 The following new RPC commands are supported:
-- mnbudget "command"... ( "passphrase" )
+- proposal "command"... ( "passphrase" )
  - prepare            - Prepare proposal for network by signing and creating tx
  - submit             - Submit proposal for network
  - vote-many          - Vote on a Dash initiative
  - vote-alias         - Vote on a Dash initiative
  - vote               - Vote on a Dash initiative/budget
- - getvotes           - Show current masternode budgets
+ - getvotes           - Show current masternode proposal votes
- - getinfo            - Show current masternode budgets
+ - get                - Show current masternode proposal
- - show               - Show all budgets
- - projection         - Show the projection of which proposals will be paid the next cycle
  - check              - Scan proposals and remove invalid ￼
-- mnfinalbudget "command"... ( "passphrase" )
+- finalbudget "command"... ( "passphrase" )
  - vote-many   - Vote on a finalized budget
  - vote        - Vote on a finalized budget
  - show        - Show existing finalized budgets